mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 P1: added tick marks to the EQ sliders, and readjusted the width of the panel to match [Don Beck Suggestion]
 P1: All EQ to be changed, even without a song loaded yet [Don Beck suggestion]
+P1: some songs are not tempo-detected correctly (e.g. Possum Sop Long Play).
+P1: Open File can give a really long filename (should remove the Label/Label# and " - ", like in the song list)
+P1: "=" should be allowed for "+"

 ===========================
 BUGS (high priority):